in a partly foreign owned Thai limited company

 Under present laws and regulations the indication for a nominee shareholder lies primarily in the source of the capital investment and the financial credibility of the Thai national shareholders when forming the Thai company or when transferring land to a company (often at the discretion of the officials involved).
 Currently the government makes it more difficult for foreigners to create a Thai limited company (business registration rules) and transfer land to a partly foreign owned company (ownership registration rules).
 Any foreign involvement in the company could lead to an investigation of the Thai shareholders, for example how they paid for their shareholding.

 |For the purpose of the definition, the shares of a limited company represented by share certificates that are issued to bearers shall be deemed as the shares of foreigners unless otherwise provided by ministerial regulations.|

-The extent and application of section 4 Foreign Business Act is further specified in regulations that must be applied by the land offices and business registration departments.
-The first anti-misuse regulations of companies by foreigners were issued in 2006 and aim to prevent the use of nominee shareholders by foreigners in a Thai company:
+The extent and application of foreigner definition under Thai law is specified in regulations that must be applied by the land offices and business registration departments.
+The first anti-nominee regulations were issued in 2006 and aim to prevent the misuse by foreigners of nominee shareholders in a Thai company:

-There are currently no general restrictions on the nationality of directors who control a Thai limited company in Thailand (certain business licenses require a higher percentage of Thai shareholders in the company and majority of Thai directors and a managing Thai director, e.g. TAT license, boat license).
-Future law and regulations (e.g. planned but withdrawn revision of the FBA) could make the foreign retiring director ineligible for re-election as the sole managing director and could restrict majority foreign voting rights in a Thai company.
+There are currently no general restrictions on the nationality of directors who control a Thai limited company in Thailand.
+However certain business licenses require a higher percentage of Thai shareholders in the company and majority of Thai directors or a Thai managinf director (e.g. TAT license, boat license).
+Future law and regulations (e.g. planned but withdrawn revision of the FBA) could make the foreign director ineligible for re-election as the sole managing director and could restrict majority foreign voting rights in a Thai company.